nagi49000/clickhouse-play/README.md

 # clickhouse-play
 A play area for using clickhouse as a data warehouse.

+Note that for testing purposes the username and password has been hardcoded.
+Do not do this in prod!

 ### Running

 Services can be brought up from the root of the repo directory with